lmhale99/iprPy/iprPy/records/dislocation_monopole/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The dislocation-monopole Record style is used for representing a specific dislocation monopole as stored in the iprPy reference library.
+The dislocation_monopole Record style is used for representing a specific dislocation monopole as stored in the iprPy reference library.
 Each record is associated with a specific dislocation type, and contains characterization metadata and parameters associated with generating the defect in a simulation.